jprjr/miniogg/README.md

 The rest are intended to be read to inspect the state of the current page, or to get the page header and body after calling `miniogg_page_finish()` or `miniogg_eos()`.

+When demuxing, all fields are intended to be readable by the user.

 ## License